ysyk2021/beyond-time-management-techniques-for-balancing-your-attention-and-energy-to-maximize-your/src/chapter-1-1.md

-# The Importance of Productivity in Personal and Professional Growth

 In this chapter, we will explore the significance of productivity in both personal and professional growth.
 Understanding the importance of productivity is the first step toward mastering the techniques that will be discussed throughout this book.